jonathanengelbert/automated_geocoder/v2/README.txt

  	         X were geocoded by EAS, Y by street centerlines, Z were not geocoded.
 95.5% success rate.

-* It expects the latitude, longitude and zip fields to be numbers (reasonably), but occasionally they are not - e.g. if there is text in the zip field then it crashes when writing to the failed_table.
+IMPLEMENTED -->  It expects the latitude, longitude and zip fields to be numbers (reasonably), but occasionally they are not - e.g. if there is text in the zip field then it crashes when writing to the failed_table.
 Also, sometimes ' ' (empty text string) appears to be getting written to the failed_table for the latitude or longitude, which causes it to crash.
 Changing the zip, latitude and longitude fields to text in the failed_table and the final merge